nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Commands that interact with types

-The main type inspector in Nu is the 'describe' command that takes any data type on input and reports its type signature.
+The main type inspector in Nu is the `describe` command that takes any data type on input and reports its type signature.

 E.g.